 The Honda Accord comes in sedan and coupe versions.
-Either way, the Accord is big on efficiency, be it getting the most power and range from a gallon of gas with the least emissions, making the largest interior available given the exterior space it takes up, or providing the smoothest, quietest ride possible in the lightest weight.
-Whether moving four people comfortably at 30 mpg or enjoying the long way home, the Accord is up to the task.
+Either way, the Accord is big on efficiency, be it getting the most power and range from a gallon of gas with the least emissions, making the largest interior available given the exterior space it takes up, or providing the smoothest, quietest ride possible with the lightest weight.
+Whether moving four people comfortably or enjoying the long way home, the Accord is up to the task.

-Completely redesigned for 2008, the Honda Accord grew in exterior dimensions and interior roominess, safety, and value.
+The Accord was completely redesigned for 2008, when it grew in exterior dimensions and interior roominess, safety, and value.
 The two model years since have brought little change.

-The Honda Accord competes with the Toyota Camry, Nissan Altima, Ford Fusion, Hyundai Sonata, Mazda 6, Saturn Aura, and Chevrolet Malibu.
-The extra space offered by the current-generation Accord means that shopping list might also include the Nissan Maxima, Toyota Avalon and VW Passat.
+The Honda Accord sedan competes primarily against the Toyota Camry, Nissan Altima, Ford Fusion, Hyundai Sonata, Mazda 6, and Chevrolet Malibu.

-This latest-generation Honda Accord stays true to its roots with contemporary yet conservative design highlighted by a strong character line that slopes down and forward like that of the Acura TL.
-Last redesigned for 2008, the current Accord features narrow windshield pillars and a low cowl for good forward visibility remain, and the rear door pillars share the kink popularized decades ago by BMW and becoming ever more frequent.
+The Honda Accord features contemporary yet conservative design highlighted by a strong character line that slopes down and forward like that of the Acura TL.
+Last redesigned for 2008, the current Accord features narrow windshield pillars and a low cowl for good forward visibility, Honda hallmarks.
+The rear door pillars share the kink popularized decades ago by BMW and becoming ever more frequent.

-While you can see the hood and the top of the fenders where they meet the hood, the edges are not so visible; the swept-back light housings minimize protruding corners and ease maneuverability but exercise caution until you're certain where they are.
-Many modern design elements are the result of auto/pedestrian collision standards and the Accord is not immune, even the wiper arm mounts are designed to break away when hit.
+While the driver can see the hood and the top of the fenders where they meet the hood, the edges are not so visible; the swept-back light housings minimize protruding corners and ease maneuverability, but exercise caution until you're certain where they are.
+Many modern design elements are the result of auto/pedestrian collision standards.
+The wiper arm mounts are designed to break away when hit, for example.

-Following trends, the new Accord is larger than any before, and although it competes in the mid-size market segment it is by EPA interpretation a large car.
-It is about five inches longer than primary competitor Camry, and about four inches longer that the Nissan Altima and Maxima.
+The current Accord sedan is larger than any before, and although it competes in the mid-size market segment it is by EPA interpretation a large car.
+It is about five inches longer than primary competitor Camry, and more than three inches longer that the Nissan Altima and Maxima.

-The coupe has grown similarly from the last Accord Coupe but you won't confuse it with a large car.
-Virtually every dimension save width is 2-4 inches smaller outside than that of the sedan.
+The Coupe, on the other hand, won't be confused with a large car.
+Virtually every exterior dimension save width is 2-4 inches smaller than that of the sedan.
 The Coupe is sleeker yet still fits the Accord mold.
 All Coupes use projector headlights, body-color rocker panels and add a passenger side easy-entry feature for rear seat access.

-LX models provide pleasing design and materials and a variety of storage areas for modern conveniences and old-fashioned vices.
-Stepping up to an EX-L with leather adds features, but the basics like seat design and driver ergonomics are shared by all Accords.
+Accord LX models provide pleasing design and materials and a variety of storage areas for modern conveniences and old-fashioned vices.
+Stepping up to an Accord EX-L with leather adds features, but the basics like seat design and driver ergonomics are shared by all models.

-The tilt-and-telescoping steering column provides a good range of adjustment to complement those available on the seat so all the masses can find a good driving position.
-There's a clear view all around outside, to the instrument panel with proven dial-and-needle gauges, and the information display or navigation screen is inset under a shade at the same height as the gauges; glare is controlled and it can be viewed with polarized glasses.
+The tilt-and-telescoping steering column provides a good range of adjustment to complement the adjustable driver’s seat, so all the masses can find a good driving position.
+There's a clear view of what’s all around outside, and of the instrument panel with its proven dial-and-needle gauges.
+The information display or navigation screen is inset under a shade at the same height as the gauges, so glare is controlled, and the screen can be viewed with polarized glasses.